Birch River Wildland Provincial Park: Wildlife

-The park is in the Kazan Region of the Canadian Shield and part of the Boreal forest.
 The park is home to 68 species of concern including three that are listed under the Canadian Species at Risk Act such as the peregrine falcon, wood bison, and boreal woodland caribou.
 The park contains 13 per cent of the core habitat for the Red Earth caribou range.

 Activities

 Human activity is significantly limited within the park.
 The park is remote, and access is only available via aircraft with prior authorization.
 Backcountry hiking and random backcountry camping are permitted; there are no developed campsites.
 Hunting and fishing are allowed with special permits.